csfera/hdemo/README.md

    New-NetIPAddress -IPAddress 192.168.66.1 -PrefixLength 24 -InterfaceAlias "vEthernet (xmpnet)" New-NetNat -Name xmpNAT -InternalIPInterfaceAddressPrefix 192.168.66.0/24
    </pre>
-   It is expected that your VMs should reside in the 192.168.66.0/24 network and sporting Fedora linux
+   It is expected that your VMs are connecting to the the 192.168.66.0/24 network and sporting Fedora linux
 2. This role is intended to run against the hosts (virtual machines) of that network